cysabi/CheckpointBot/README.md

 ## Contributing

-1. Fork the repository or use the source repository.
+1. Fork the repository, do NOT create any branches on the source repository.
 1. Make a new branch to submit your pull request from.
+1. Submit a pull request to the `master` branch.
+Please make sure you select "Allow edits from contributors".

 ### Running locally